kendexvlad/Age-of-History-3-Modding-Assistant/README.md

 Easy to Start: Just download and run - no installation needed

-Updates if needed: I will keep up witht he work untill my app is perfect
+Updates if needed: I will keep up with the work untill my app is perfect

 🔧 TECHNICAL REQUIREMENTS: